sykessj/JavaPractice/README.md

 14. Implement an exponent function (bonus: now try in log(n) time)

-15. Write a multiply function that multiples 2 integers without using *
+15. <<COMPLETE>> Write a multiply function that multiples 2 integers without using *

 16. HARD: Given a function rand5() that returns a random int between 0 and 5, implement rand7()